Why Having a Dog is Great for your Health

 Research supports this, showing that infants living in a house with a dog were less likely to develop pet allergies.
 Only 19% of children suffered these allergies, down from 33% living in an animal-free environment.

 Fewer instances of the common skin condition eczema occurred in fur-friendly families.
 These children tended to have higher levels of particular immune system chemicals, suggesting a stronger immune system.
-As a dog walker, I would always recommend dog ownership, but it’s nice to think that your doctor might too!
+As a dog walker, I would always recommend dog ownership, but it’s nice to think your doctor might, too!

 Service Dogs

-Dogs have incredibly keen senses and can effectively be trained to alert their masters to biophysical situations like a person with diabetes whose blood glucose levels have suddenly dropped, or alert a parent when an epileptic child is about to suffer a seizure, then proceed to lay beside the child to keep it safe and avoid self-harm till the episode passes.
+Dogs have incredibly keen senses and can effectively be trained to alert their masters to biophysical situations, such as a person with diabetes whose blood glucose levels have suddenly dropped.
+They can also alert a parent when an epileptic child is about to suffer a seizure and then proceed to lay beside the child to keep it safe and avoid self-harm until the episode passes.

-Well-trained, intelligent dogs can even assist Parkinson’s patients by helping them live more independent lifestyles, able to help with small tasks like picking up dropped items, opening doors and executing other simple, ordinary tasks that people with Parkinson’s find difficult.
+Well-trained, intelligent dogs can even assist Parkinson’s patients by helping them live more independent lifestyles.
+They can help with small tasks like picking up dropped items, opening doors, and executing other simple, ordinary tasks that people with Parkinson’s find difficult.

-With all the evidence we have as to the therapeutic and physical benefits of owning a dog or other pet, there is no excuse justified enough as to why everybody wouldn’t be eager to make room for man’s best friend in your life.
+With all the evidence we have regarding the therapeutic and physical benefits of owning a dog or other pet, there is no excuse justified enough for why everybody wouldn’t be eager to make room for man’s best friend in their lives.

 below are a couple of posts we think you might like